What do a keto dieter, raw vegan, and backpacker have in common? If they don’t eat enough, an unknown side effect is their hair may start falling out.

 - Mushrooms — Turn them into pizza crust, use them as a keto bun, or toss some of your favorite mushrooms into your keto meal for extra zinc, biotin, and vitamin D.

 With this keto food list in mind, we can now bring steps 1 and 2 together: Meet your calorie and protein needs with micronutrient-rich keto-friendly foods (and you will get the results you want without losing your hair over it).
+See our keto friendly recipes for inspiration.

 For some of us, however, implementing these steps may not be enough to mitigate hair loss entirely.
 In this case, we must take extra precautions (with step 3) to make the keto transition as easy on the body as possible.